rosekamallove/rosekamal.love/posts/3-getting-started-web-dev.md

 ---
-title: 'This is what you can do to become an internship ready Web Developer [in 2022]'
+title: 'This is what you can do to become an internship ready Web Developer [in 2022] (Part 1: Front-End)'
 date: '2022-05-11'
 description: "There is a plethora of videos and blog posts out there discussing how to get started with Web Development, whenever I go to Uni there is at least one person asking this question to me.
 So I figured the content isn't helping and a potential problem can be those videos and blogs posts discuss the what but not the how.
 This is what I am gonna try and solve"
 og_description: 'A comprehensive guide to take you from HTML & CSS to an Web Development Intern'
 cover_image: 'https://user-images.githubusercontent.com/69139607/167338113-fd54e91d-37f6-4fc6-a3f4-f9e51940c6d8.png'
 tags: 'beginner, html, css, js, react, nodejs, web-development'
-published: false
+published: true
 ---

 # Introduction

 In this blog post we're gonna dive into, how one who has zero experience in Web Development can become an **internship ready Web Developer**.

-> Note: The resources are going to be opinionated in this post to solve the issue of **abundance of resources**.
+> **Note:** The resources are going to be opinionated in this post to solve the issue of **abundance of resources**.
 > It is a issue because if we are exposed to too many resources we tend to procrastinate

 We'll first understand the difference between the backend and frontend of a web application, then we'll start by learning the frontend which will include firstly the basics _html_, _css_, and _js_.